-Note: For organizations using web hosting services with the domain implied (e.g. GoDaddy or SquareSpace), the Email your IT Department will need to be edited further to successfully verify your domain.
+- For organizations using web hosting services with the domain implied (such as GoDaddy or SquareSpace), the records populated after clicking Email your IT Department must be edited further to successfully verify your domain.
 Click here to learn more.

 - Your IT team may have strict policies on adding new DNS records to your root domain

 - Your root domain may already have been registered with our email provider (Mailgun)